 - Republic Wireless requires you to upgrade your plan when you hit your data limit.
 You can upgrade and downgrade your plan up to two times per month.
 This is a bit of a pain.
 You also must pay for the entirety of the amount of data in the plan you select no matter what portion of the data you use.

 They have some great selling points and great phones in common.
-I am a customer of both of these services, so I wanted to share some insights for people trying to figure out if they should dump the usual suspect mobile carriers and save money.
+As mentioned earlier, I am a customer of both of these services, so I wanted to share some insights for people trying to figure out if Fi or RW is right for them and whether or not they should dump the usual suspect mobile carriers and save money.
 (The answer is probably YES!)

 Google Project Fi Phone Options